Welcome to the Empirical Institutional Economics Research Group

 The research focus of our group includes various topics of applied and institutional economics.
-In particular, we investigate the topics of the economics of crime and gender, especially gender equality in education and employment, female migration, gender-based violence, human trafficking, and cybercrime.
+In particular, we investigate the topics of the economics of gender and crime, especially gender equality in education and employment, female migration, gender-based violence, human trafficking, cybercrime, social capital, and globalization.
 We offer courses on empirical institutional economics, gender economics, and empirical methods, as well as seminars on critical and emerging topics in applied economics, at the bachelor and master levels.

 News and New Publications

 Does Gender Equality Promote Social Trust? - An Empirical Analysis (Seo-Young Cho.
 2016.
 World Development 88: 175-187)

 - Liberal Coercion? - Prostitution, Human Trafficking and Policy.
 (Seo-Young Cho.
 2016.
 European Journal of Law and Economics 41(2) 321-348)

 - Measuring Anti-trafficking Policy - Integrating Text and Statistical Analyses.
 (Seo-Young Cho.
 2015.
 Social Science Quarterly 96(2): 656-683)

 - Human Trafficking, A Shadow of Migration - Evidence from Germany.
 (Seo-Young Cho.
 2015.
 Journal of Development Studies 51(7): 905-921)